thepassle/astro-service-worker/README.md

 If a middleware returns a response, other middleware will no longer run, and `event.respondWith` will be called with the response from the middleware that returned.

 By default, **Astro** is the first middleware in the `MIDDLEWARE` array.
 You can add any additional middleware to run after Astro.
 If you need to run code _before_ Astro, you should prepend your middleware function to the `self.MIDDLEWARE` array, instead of `push`ing it to the end of the array.
-If no middleware has returned a response, the request will be sent to the network instead.
+If no middleware has returned a response, the request will be sent to the network instead or when ran on the server, return a 404.

 #### `serviceWorker`: